534 (album)

 534 is the fourth studio album by rapper Memphis Bleek.
-It was released by Get Low Records, Roc-A-Fella Records, and Def Jam Recordings on May 17, 2005.
-The album was executive produced by Bleek's mentor and childhood friend Jay-Z, who also recorded the song "Dear Summer" for the album.
-Other guests include Young Gunz, M.O.P., and Rihanna, whose appearance on the song "The One" was the major label debut.
+Released by Get Low Records, Roc-A-Fella Records, and Def Jam Recordings on May 17, 2005, the album was executive produced by Bleek's mentor Jay-Z, who also recorded the song "Dear Summer" for the album.
+Other guests include Young Gunz, M.O.P., and Rihanna, whose appearance on the song "The One" marked her major label debut.

 534 debuted at number 11 on the Billboard 200 chart, selling 60,000 copies in the first week.
 The album received mixed reviews from music critics, with most of them praising the production on the album, while criticizing Memphis Bleek's lyrics and performance.

 Recording

 534 was recorded in a "relatively stripped down studio setting", with help from Young Guru.
-In an interview with Billboard magazine Memphis Bleek said this setup was reminiscent of the times when he just started rapping.
-The album was executive produced by Bleek's childhood friend Jay-Z, under the name "The Carter Administration".
-Jay-Z, who previously announced his retirement, also recorded a song for the album, "Dear Summer", which was supposed to be his final song.
+In an interview with Billboard magazine Memphis Bleek said this setup was reminiscent of the times when he had just started rapping.
+The album was executive produced by Bleek's mentor and friend Jay-Z, under the name "The Carter Administration".
+Jay-Z, who had previously announced his retirement, also recorded a song for the album, "Dear Summer", which was supposed to be his final song.
 Unlike other songs on the album, "Dear Summer" doesn't feature Memphis Bleek's vocals.

 According to Memphis Bleek, 534 was a "people's album", as he was trying to appeal to the tastes of various people around him.
 "I let a good opportunity slip by", said Bleek in an interview to HipHopDX.

-534 included the first major-label recording from Rihanna, "The One", which preceded her debut single "Pon de Replay" by a few weeks.
+534 includes "The One", which was the first major-label recording from Rihanna and preceded her debut single "Pon de Replay" by a single week.

-The album's title is a reference to the address of Marcy Houses, 534 Flushing Ave., where Bleek and Jay-Z grew up.
+The album's title is a reference to 534 Flushing Ave., the address of Marcy Houses, where Bleek and Jay-Z grew up.

 Release

 534 was released on May 17, 2005, by Roc-A-Fella Records and Def Jam Recordings.
-Upon its release, the album charted in the US Billboard 200, where it debuted at number 11 with 60,000 copies sold in the first week.
+Upon its release, the album charted on the US Billboard 200, where it debuted at number 11 with 60,000 copies sold in the first week.
 534 also reached number 3 on Billboards US Top R&B/Hip-Hop Albums chart and number 1 on US Top Rap Albums.
-As of 2009, the album sold 164,000 copies.
+As of 2009, the album has sold 164,000 copies.